samuelinsf/travelrouter/README.md

 The these go into the /etc/config/quicktun files on the hosts (see the comments in the config for clarity on which key strings go where).

+## Roving router.

-## On the roving router there is a bridge network with the vpn'd wifi AP on it, and the tap0 from the quicktun.
+On the roving router there is a bridge network with the vpn'd wifi AP on it, and the tap0 from the quicktun.
 In this example the network is named quicktun0:

 ```
 From roving /etc/config/network: